ManasiRawas/ManasiRawas/README.md

 - 👀 I’m interested in Coding
 - 🌱 Bca Graduated.
 - Apperaing Masters in data science and big data analytics.
-- 📫 How to reach me manasirawas26@gmail.com / insta- manna@26
+- 📫 How to reach me Mail Id- manasirawas26@gmail.com
+-  Linkedin Profile - www.linkedin.com/in/manasi-rawas-76939a118

 <!---
 ManasiRawas/ManasiRawas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.